 Chemistry panels are groups of tests that are routinely ordered to determine a person's general health status.
 They help evaluate, for example, the body's electrolyte balance and/or the status of several major body organs.
-The tests are performed on a blood sample, usually drawn from a vein in the arm.
+The tests are performed on a blood sample, usually drawn from a vein.

 Some of the number and type of tests contained in specific panels, and the names of the panels, have been standardized nationally.
 Examples of common chemistry panels include:

-- Basic Metabolic Panel (BMP) - usually contains 8 tests, all of which are found in the CMP (below); provides information about the current status of a person's kidneys and respiratory system as well as electrolyte and acid/base balance and level of blood glucose
+- Basic Metabolic Panel (BMP) – usually contains 8 tests, all of which are found in the CMP (below).
+It provides information about the current health of your kidneys and respiratory system as well as electrolyte and acid/base balance and level of blood glucose

-- Comprehensive Metabolic Panel (CMP) - usually includes 14 tests; provides the same information as the BMP with the addition of the status of a person's liver and important blood proteins
+- Comprehensive Metabolic Panel (CMP) – usually includes 14 tests.
+It provides the same information as the BMP with the addition of the health of your liver and important blood proteins

 - Electrolyte Panel – helpful for detecting a problem with the body's fluid and electrolyte balance

-- Lipid Profile - used to assess a person's risk of developing cardiovascular disease
+- Lipid Panel – used to assess a person's risk of developing cardiovascular disease

-- Liver Panel (also called Hepatic Function Panel) - used to screen for, detect, evaluate, and monitor actue and chronic liver inflammation (hepatitis), liver disease and/or damage
+- Liver Panel (also called Hepatic Function Panel) – used to screen for, detect, evaluate, and monitor acute and chronic liver inflammation (hepatitis), liver disease and/or damage

 - Renal Panel (also called Kidney Function Panel) – contains tests such as albumin, creatinine, BUN, eGFR to evaluate kidney function